Search results

 ATHLET stands for "Analysis of Thermal Hydraulics of Leaks and Transients".
 The ATHLET thermal hydraulics code developed by GRS analyses the entire spectrum of events and accidents to be assumed in nuclear reactors.
 The simulation code, which is used worldwide, allows the assessment of the safety of reactors of different construction lines and designs.

 GRS offers seminars for the training and further qualification of the personnel of nuclear authorities.
-The seminars, which are funded by the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety, convey the current state of the art in science and technology on numerous topics from the fields of nuclear safety, disposal and radiation protection.
+The seminars, which are funded by the Federal Ministry for the Environment, convey the current state of the art in science and technology on numerous topics from the fields of nuclear safety, disposal and radiation protection.

 With the series of events "Exchange of experience on topics of enforcement in radiation protection", GRS informs about twice a year about current regulatory developments in the field of radiation protection.